Faith & Culture

 In India the eldest son would light the funeral pyre and no coffin would be used.
 Following the Funeral, a meal may be held at the Gurdwara.
 The Ashes may be taken back to India to be scattered.
 Here they may be scattered in the Sea or a River.
 The family will remain in mourning for several days after the Funeral and may listen to reading from the Guru Granth Sahib (Holy Book).

 HINDUS...believe in reincarnation and a cycle of rebirths.
-When a person dies...the Sould is reborn in a new body, returning to earth in either a better or worse form.
+When a person dies...the Soul is reborn in a new body, returning to earth in either a better or worse form.
 What a person does in their current life will influence what happens to them in the next...the Law of Karma.
 Good deeds in this life will be reborn into 'higher order' families, those who have behaved in a bad way, will be born again as outcasts.

 A Hindu Funeral is not only a remembrance service, it is also a celebration.
 Hindus cremate their dead as it is the Soul that is important.
 White is the traditional colour and mourners traditionally wear Indian garments.
 During the Service offerings such as flowers or sweetmeats may be passed around, whilst bells are rung [noise is part of the ritual].
 The Chief Mourner is usually the eldest son and other male members of the family may shave their heads as a mark of respect.